Shuffle/detection-parser/README.md

 ## To-do

 Works on most platforms.
-The power of heimdall should shine when you have a lot of emails to process but you want to write simple fast code.
+The power of heimdall should shine when you have a lot of emails to process but you want to write simple code that is also fast.